You decided to take the plunge into owning your shop! Congratulations. Now, you’ve got a ton of work to do!

 - Free car wash to first # visitors

-- Coupon for % or $ off that’s offered on your site for the first few months you’re open
+- Coupon for % or $ off offered on your site for the first few months you’re open.

 - Answer a question they are asking.

 Customer Avatar Worksheet: Define your audience.
-Most new shop owners think their clients are going to be anyone who owns a car.
+Most new shop owners think their clients will be anyone who owns a car.
 You may be right that those people can all be clients, but are they the clients you want?
 Do they drive the cars you want to work on?
 Do they fit with your culture?
 Can they afford your services?
-Something you’ll learn in due time is that all clients are not created equally – and you can’t be everything to everyone.
-But don’t worry; the clients that aren’t a great fit for your shop are the exact clients that another shop in town will be looking for.
-Every shop has their niche, whether they know it or not.
-The Customer Avatar Worksheet will help you discover who your perfect client is, and how to market to them.
-This may be a difficult exercise for a brand-new shop.
-If it doesn’t work for you now, give it 6 months to a year and then come back to it.
-I promise it will make sense then.
+You’ll learn in due time that all clients are not created equally – and you can’t be everything to everyone.
+But don’t worry; the clients that aren’t an excellent fit for your shop are the exact clients that another shop in town will be looking for.
+Every shop has its niche, whether they know it or not.
+The Customer Avatar Worksheet will help you discover who your perfect client is and how to market to them.
+This may be a challenging exercise for a brand-new shop.
+If it doesn’t work for you now, give it six months to a year, and then come back to it.
+I promise it will make sense, then.

 Define Your Unique Selling Proposition.
 People choose different shops for different reasons.
 We are all attracted to something different.
 So let’s start by helping you to define your difference.
 Who are you?
 Why are you different?
-Why would someone want to come to your new shop/leave their current shop, etc?
-When you know what makes your shop unique it will help you when you start marketing.
-You’ll know what to say, where to say it and who to say it to.
+Why would someone want to visit your new shop/leave their current shop, etc.?
+Knowing what makes your shop unique will help you when you start marketing.
+You’ll know what to say, where, and who to say it to.
 Be careful not to get caught up in trying to be a one size fits all type of shop.
 Know what makes you, you – and share that!